-Swimming and Water Safety Please fill out all of the below: • What percentage of your Year 6 pupils could swim competently, confidently and proficiently over a distance of at 100% least 25 metres when they left your primary school at the end of last academic year? • What percentage of your Year 6 pupils could use a range of strokes effectively [for example, front crawl, 100 % backstroke and breaststroke] when they left your primary school at the end of last academic year? • What percentage of your Year 6 pupils could perform safe self-rescue in different water-based situations when 100 % they left your primary school at the end of last academic year? • Schools can choose to use the primary PE and sport premium to provide additional provision for swimming but No this must be for activity over and above the national curriculum requirements.
+Swimming and Water Safety Please fill out all of the below: • What percentage of your Year 6 pupils could swim competently, confidently and proficiently over a distance of at Choose an item.% least 25 metres when they left your primary school at the end of last academic year? • What percentage of your Year 6 pupils could use a range of strokes effectively [for example, front crawl, Choose an item.% backstroke and breaststroke] when they left your primary school at the end of last academic year? • What percentage of your Year 6 pupils could perform safe self-rescue in different water-based situations when Choose an item. % they left your primary school at the end of last academic year? • Schools can choose to use the primary PE and sport premium to provide additional provision for swimming but No this must be for activity over and above the national curriculum requirements.
 Have you used it in this way?